ch45/enviro_pi_csv/README.md

 At startup the script should show what it is doing on the Enviro+ lcd display.

 You can also connect a button to the Enviro+ between breakout pin #4 (pass through to GPIO4) and GND.

-Pressing the button for more than 3 seconds (but less than 10) will reset the csv collection, creating a new file in the process.
+* Pressing the button for more than 3 seconds (but less than 10) will reset the csv collection, creating a new file in the process.
+* Pressing the button for more than 10 seconds will restart the service.
-Pressing the button for more than 10 seconds will safely shutdown the Raspberry Pi.
+* Pressing the button for more than 20 seconds will safely shutdown the Raspberry Pi.

 This script should live in the pi users home directory /home/pi/enviro_pi_csv.py